Freshman's dream

 (x + y)p = xp + yp.
-In this more exotic type of arithmetic, the "mistake" actually gives the correct result, since p divides all the binomial coefficients apart from the first and the last, making all intermediate terms equal to zero.
+In this more exotic type of arithmetic, the "mistake" actually gives the correct result, since p divides all the binomial coefficients apart from the first and the last, making all the intermediate terms equal to zero.

 The identity is also actually true in the context of tropical geometry, where multiplication is replaced with addition, and addition is replaced with minimum.